 Bulletin Conference on October 5th, 2005 in Dublin, Ireland.
 The article describes what CME is and isn't, mentions the problems that use of CME's common identifiers will solve, mentions members of the CME

 Editorial Board, discusses the challenges the initiative faces, and provides a link to the CME Web site.
 The article was written by Kelly Ellis.
+PC Pro, October 7, 2005 CME was the main topic of an October 7, 2005 article in PC

 Pro entitled "Virus